cheneyuwu/rlfd/README.md

 ## Prerequisites
 1. This repository requires Python3 (>=3.5) and is tested with python 3.6.
 2. You will also need [MuJoCo](http://mujoco.org/) & [mujoco_py](https://github.com/openai/mujoco-py) to run experiments for the PegInsertion and PickAndPlace environments as we did for the paper.
-However, we also provide a toy 2D reacher environment for quick testing and tutorial purpose.
-So if you are not interested in reproducing the results, MuJoCo is optional.
+However, we also provide a toy 2D reacher environment for quick testing and tutorial purpose, so MuJoCo is optional if you are not interested in reproducing the results.
-3. We also support running multiple experiments with different parameters in parallel through [OpenMPI](https://www.open-mpi.org/) & [mpi4py](https://mpi4py.readthedocs.io/en/stable/) but is also optional.
+3. We also support training multiple models (with different parameters) in parallel through [OpenMPI](https://www.open-mpi.org/) & [mpi4py](https://mpi4py.readthedocs.io/en/stable/) but is also optional.

 ## Installation